Armstrong Whitworth Albemarle: Design

 The Armstrong Whitworth Albemarle was a mid-wing cantilever monoplane with twin fins and rudders.
 The fuselage was built in three primary sections; the structure being composed of unstressed plywood over a steel tube frame, including four circular steel longerons; most elements were bolted together via gusset plates.
 The structure was intentionally divided in order that it might readily permit individual sections to be removed and replaced in the event of battle damage being sustained.
 The centre section of the wing was a single piece that ran through the fuselage, being built around a steel tube girder; it formed the attachment points for the central and nose fuselage sections, as well as the engines, main undercarriage legs, and extension wings.
 Aside from a portion of the leading edge that used light alloys, the majority of the wing was covered in plywood.
 The extension wings were almost entirely made of wood, save for the bracing of the two spars by steel tubing; the Frise-type ailerons and tailplane were also composed of wood.
 The structure of the forward section used stainless steel tubing as to reduce interference with magnetic compasses.

 The Albemarle featured a Lockheed-designed hydraulically-operated, retractable tricycle undercarriage, the main wheels retracting back into the engine nacelles, and the nose wheel retracting backwards into the front fuselage, while the tail wheel was fixed in position, albeit semi-concealed by a "bumper" configuration.
 It was one of the particularly notable design features of the Albemarle, according to Tapper, it was the first British-built aircraft with a retractable nose-wheel to be built in quantity for the Royal Air Force.
 Power was provided by a pair of Bristol Hercules XI air-cooled radial engines, each capable of 1,590 hp and driving a three-blade de Havilland Hydromatic propeller unit.
 Fuel was typically stored in four tanks, two in the center fuselage and two within the wings centre section; in circumstances where extended range would be required, a maximum of additional auxiliary tanks could be installed within the aircraft's bomb bay.
-This sizable bomb bay was equipped with hydraulically-operated doors and spanned from just aft of the cockpit to roughly half way between the wings and the tail.
+This sizeable bomb bay was equipped with hydraulically-operated doors and spanned from just aft of the cockpit to roughly halfway between the wings and the tail.